AODQ/pulchritude-engine/README.md

 like error handling, parameter typing, memory allocation, and more.

-Firstly, functions are camelCased and must start with either 'puli' if they are from a lIbrary, 'pule' if from the Engine, and 'pulc' if from a component.
+Firstly, functions are camelCased and must start with either 'puli' if they are from a lIbrary, 'pule' if from the Engine, and 'pulc' if from a Component.
+The component part is optional, as if these functions only serve a single application, then there's no need to follow the engine naming convention.
+However the convention should be followed when functions the component exposes is called 'upstream' to the engine or libraries, such as 'pulcComponentLoad' or 'pulcComponentUnload'.

 **No non-exported/local functions/variables should start with `pul` prefix**.

 ```
 void pulePrintHelloWorld();
 ```

-Structs are PascalCased, and they follow the same `Pula`/`Puli`/`Pulc` semantics.
+Structs are PascalCased, and they follow the same `Pulc`/`Puli`/`Pulc` semantics.
 Structs are heavily encouraged to be used to group function parameters together.